myselfhimself/click-up-timesheeting/README.md

 Quick and dirty CLI script to give an overview of one's worked hours on Click-Up by project between two dates.

-Requests to the Click-Up REST V2 API are made for you using your Click-Up team_id and [Click-Up `pk_*` API key (called token here)](https://clickup.com/api/developer-portal/trytheapi/#step-1-enter-your-api-key).

 This comes in handy for invoicing your customer.

+Requests to the Click-Up REST V2 API are made for you using your Click-Up `team_id` (optional) and [Click-Up `pk_*` API key (called token here)](https://clickup.com/api/developer-portal/trytheapi/#step-1-enter-your-api-key).

-Possible outputs are: JSON, HTML, PDF.
+Possible outputs are: JSON, HTML, PDF, with optional company logo, interval dates, customer name, consultant name.

 ## Technological stack